doinglab/FoodLensSDK-V3/IOS/README.md

 - Privacy - Photo Library Usage Description

 ### 1.2 Install FoodLens SDK
+Please refer to [ReleaseNote](ReleaseNote.md) to check latest library version. <br>
 Use SPM(Swift Package Manager) to install FoodLens Library.
 - File > Swift Packages > Add Package Dependency

 When Using Core SDK only, please use the address below.